adfinis/virtesk/doc/spice-disconnect-actions.rst

 **Remark:** Sometimes, Ovirt does not save changes to custom VM properties.
 After changeing custom VM properties, it is recommended to save the changes (e.g. click on [OK] in the Edit window), and then to edit the VM again to check if the changes were saved.

-Spice disconnect actions can be used together with `amoothei-virtroom-rollout <amoothei-vm-rollout.html#amoothei-virtroom-rollout>`__, simply by configuring the appopriate spice disconnect action in the VmTemplate.
+Spice disconnect actions can be used together with `virtesk-virtroom-rollout <virtesk-vm-rollout.html#virtesk-virtroom-rollout>`__, simply by configuring the appopriate spice disconnect action in the VmTemplate.

 Installing the patch
 --------------------